 Does that help?”

 It sure does Ardath.
 Thanks for the thoughtful explanation.
-Follow Ardath’s Marketing Interaction blog by clicking here.
+Follow Ardath’s Marketing Interaction blog.

 So why does this matter?
 One of the fundamentals of inbound marketing is the idea of offering prospects engaging content.
 The goal is not just to nurture or educate the prospect.
 The goal is to progress the prospect forward through their buying process.
 You do that by offering them content that matches the stage of the buying cycle that they are currently in and providing a series of call to action steps that guides them through the buying process.
 You are trying to satisfy their need for information so that they will, so to speak, check the box and move along to the next stage in their process.